Home/Sectors/Health & Pharmaceuticals Lawyers in Kenya

 The regulatory landscape

-The sector is regulated principally by the Kenya Medical Practitioners and Dentists Council, the Pharmacy and Poisons Board, the Kenya Medical Devices Authority and the National Hospital Insurance Fund.
+The sector is regulated principally by the Kenya Medical Practitioners and Dentists Council, the Pharmacy and Poisons Board, the Kenya Medical Devices Authority and the Social Health Authority (SHA).
 County governments have a significant role in primary healthcare delivery under the devolved system.
 The Data Protection Act adds an important layer of compliance for patient data and electronic health records.
 We help clients navigate these overlapping frameworks efficiently.

 How we help